 Then for a long time many things happened while the fundamental forces of nature unfolded and the laws of physics as we know them came into being.
 If someone had observed inflation come and go, then this next phase would have been unimaginably long.
 A 1000 billion billion billion times longer than inflation had lasted.
 But finally, quarks condensed into hadrons.
 Protons and neutrons formed.
 When that happened, the universe was just a microsecond old.

 Now things happen in quick succession.
-Only 1000 times longer than everything before hydrogen atoms and the first stars light up.
+Only 1000 times longer than everything before, hydrogen atoms clump together and the first stars light up.
 Stars form galaxies, life appears and hairless apes gaze to the stars.
 From our point of view, the first stars appeared after only 1% of the age of the universe.
 100 times later, now at 13,8 billion years, mighty galaxy clusters are in full swing.
-The dark matter halo of galaxies sucks in intergalactic hydrogen, galaxies merge, stars explode, supermassive black holes shoot gas and jets into the intergalactic medium.
+The dark matter halo of galaxies sucks in intergalactic hydrogen, galaxies merge, stars explode, supermassive black holes shoot jets over millions of lightyears stirring up the intergalactic medium like the water tap in a bathtub.
 A wild time.

 The universe started out at ridiculously high temperatures.
-It cooled down.
+It cooled down a lot.
 But it is not yet cold.
-Stars are hot.
-They flood the universe with radiation and even where the stars never shine, the universe has a decent background temperature of several degrees.
-Cold for us, but a lot more than nothing.
+Stars are hot, flooding the universe with radiation, and even without them the universe has a decent background temperature of several degrees.
+Cold for us, but a lot more than zero.

 Radiation is everywhere.
 We are living in the afterglow of the big bang.
 With an emphasis on "glow".
 The universe is still very bright in the microwave range of the electromagnetic spectrum.
-Our eyes cannot see microwaves.
-But they are there.
-The universe is still glowing bright from every direction and uncountable stars do their part to keep it up.
+Our eyes cannot see microwaves, but they are there.
+The universe is glowing brightly from every direction and countless stars do their part to keep it up.

 Times are starting to drag.
 Nothing happens quickly anymore.
 No more stars popping in and out of existence.
 No more flashlights in the dark.
 No more radiation sources.
 Only cold planets orbiting black dwarf stars, iron balls, slowly tumbling neutron stars, and black holes in dark galaxies.
 It's the quiet grown-up phase of the universe.
 Except for the occasional collision, which sends a blindingly bright spark into the universe.